 I read it soon after it was published.
 I knew the protagonist, Tom, walked the Camino de Santiago, as Matthew had done some years before, and was doing it to prove his love for his girlfriend to her grandfather.
 I knew Tom lost his luggage at the beginning of the journey.
 What I didn't know was that my journey as a reader would be as unexpected as Tom found his walking adventure.
 I rate books by their un-put-down-ability and this was one I raced through to keep up with its narrative pace.
 Well worth the read!

-I thoroughly enjoyed reading the manuscript and felt she definitely had a novel worthy of publication. but we all know the path to that doesn't always run smoothly.
-I was delighted when she announced she had a publishing contract and Vasundra kindly sent me a copy.
+I thoroughly enjoyed reading the manuscript and felt she definitely had a novel worthy of publication.
+But we all know the path to that doesn't always run smoothly so I was delighted when she announced she had a publishing contract and later, Vasundra kindly sent me a copy.